hallard/WeMos-TIC/README.md

-# Basic WeMos ESP8266/ESP32 Teleinfo Shield (aka TIC)
+# Basic WeMos ESP8266/ESP32 Teleinfo Shield

 This shield is used to get French energy meter called Teleinfo data with an [WeMos D1][22] ESP8266 or MH et Live ESP32 Mini Kit.